 With weak instruments, both the point estimates and the standard errors obtained using 2SLS may be biased.
-However, it has been suggested that the bias in the point estimates may be dealt with by estimating the model using Fuller LIML (Andrews and Stock 2005, Hahn et al. 2004, Hansen et al. 2005).
-These estimators differ among each other by a positive parameter a, and with a = 1 the estimator is approximately unbiased.
+However, it has been suggested that the bias in the point estimates may be dealt with by estimating the model using Fuller LIML (Andrews and Stock, 2005; Hahn et al., 2004; Hansen et al., 2005).
+These estimators differ among each other by a positive parameter a, and with a=1 the estimator is approximately unbiased.
 Although such estimates still leave us with the problem of (downward) biased standard errors, the unbiased point estimates will provide grounds for a rough assessment of our hypotheses.
 Results from this analysis are shown in model 5.

-While the results thus come with some notable caveats, they do not support the human capital compensation hypothesis.
-The point estimate for OE is negative, and it thus seems unlikely that it will be equal to the almost equally strong but positive RE effect.
+While the results thus come with some notable caveats, they provide little support the human capital compensation hypothesis.
+The point estimate for OE is negative, so although the biased standard errors prohibit unambiguous conclusions it seems questionable if it is equal to the almost equally strong but positive RE effect.
 The standard error for the OE estimate is quite large, so the conclusion suggested here is in other words that years of overeducation have no effect on pay.
-The same could be said of UE, implying that it is only the type of job held that is of any real importance.
+The UE coefficient is numerically large and negative, yet not significantly different from the impact of matched education (RE).11 On the basis of model 5, it can thus not be ruled out that only the type of job held is of any real importance.

-Summarizing the results so far, the differences in the results between the two OLS models may be related to the elimination of unobserved fixed factors in the FE model, but they may also be due to other differences between the models.
-Whether or not unobserved factors are part of the story, the fact that the larger pattern of results ($|\beta_3| < \beta_1 > \beta_2$) remains the same indicates
+Summarizing the results so far, the differences in results between the FE and the two OLS models may be related to the elimination of unobserved fixed factors in the FE model, but they may also be due to other differences between the models.
+Whether or not unobserved factors are part of the story, the fact that the larger pattern of results $(|\beta_3| < \beta_1 > \beta_2)$ remains the same indicates that unobserved heterogeneity in any case is not the essence of the story.
+This is also the tentative conclusion drawn from the IV analyses.
+Even if the instruments are less powerful than desired, the analyses provide no indication that the OLS pattern is the result of a compensation mechanism among the overeducated.
+What then is the main story?